Easy Roasted Garlic

 • TOTAL

-Eat roasted garlic straight out of the cloves or spread onto warm bread.
-Mashing some into butter, sauces and creamy dips is also an excellent idea.
-You can use foil or parchment paper to roast garlic.
-If using parchment, you will need to secure the packets with kitchen twine.
+You can eat roasted garlic straight out of the cloves or spread it onto warm bread.
+Mashing some into butter, sauces, and creamy dips is also an excellent idea.
+You can roast garlic using foil or parchment paper.
+If using parchment, you must secure the packets with kitchen twine.

 3 whole heads garlic